tanij/docs-exercises/book/exercises/100_exercise_train_object_detector.md

     laptop $ python label_data.py

 You need to execute `pip install easygui` if you don't have `easygui` installed.
+Right now, it allows labelling up to 4 classes.
+TODO expand on this

 Finally, we include a script to verify the labels that were created:

     laptop $ python

+TODO: expand on this

 ### Preparing the dataset
 At this stage, you should have a directory called `data` with two sub-directories `frames` and `labels`.
 From there we want to create the directories that we will use to train YOLO.
 We provide a script named `create_datasets.py` which will create the required directories: